50 StatesFacts & TriviaPlaces

 Image by James Hills from Pixabay

-25. New Jersey has an official dance and it’s the square dance.
-It also happens to be the official dance of a shitload of other states: Alabama, Arkansas, Colorado, and Georgia, as well as Idaho, Illinois, Louisiana, Maryland, Massachusetts, Mississippi, and Missouri.
+25. Like California and South Carolina, New Jersey has an official folk dance and it’s the square dance.
+It also happens to be a state symbol of a shitload of other states: Alabama, Arkansas, Colorado, Connecticut, and Georgia, as well as Idaho, Illinois, Louisiana, Maryland, Massachusetts, Mississippi, and Missouri.
 And Nebraska, North Dakota, Oklahoma, and Oregon, as well as Tennessee and Texas.
 And Utah.
 And Virginia.
 And also Washington state.
-It’s also the official folk dance of California and South Carolina.
 Clearly, America needs to diversify its dance card.
 Yes, we copy and pasted this from other articles.

 26. The official state dog of New Jersey is not a specific breed but the honorable seeing-eye dog, designated in 2020.
 Those good boys and girls deserve all the treats in the world and a whole lot more.